RevealBi/Documentation/en/datasources/mysql.md

 ### Working with Views

-With Reveal, you can retrieve MySQL data from entire tables, but you can also select a particular [view](https://dev.mysql.com/doc/refman/8.0/en/stored-programs-views.html) that returns a subset of data from a table or a set of tables instead.
+With Reveal, you can retrieve MySQL data from entire tables.
+Still, you can also select a particular [view](https://dev.mysql.com/doc/refman/8.0/en/stored-programs-views.html) that returns a subset of data from a table or a set of tables instead.